adhocteam/ca-alert/README.md

 !!!!RELEVANT IF WE'RE USING D3 OR SOMETHING TO DRAW GRAPHS FOR ANALYTICS THINGS!!!!

+#### Usage of Google Maps and Geocoder

+!!!!Include information about how we're not supposed to store geocoder results but are doing so for the prototype!!!!

 #### Site navigation

 We have used [react-router](https://github.com/ReactTraining/react-router) to handle rendering of the appropriate React components based on the current URL and for updating the URL based on user actions.
 It allows us to [define a set of routes](https://github.com/adhocteam/ca-alert/blob/master/web/src/index.jsx#L28) and to specify which component should be rendered when they are visited.
 When a user action requires a change to the path, we [update the hashHistory](https://github.com/adhocteam/ca-alert/blob/afc6cbe05d54287095397aaa745e91069194e8ba/web/src/ConfirmPhone.jsx#L58), which automatically changes the URL and renders the appropriate components based on the change.